 Research grants are provided for teams of scientists from different countries who wish to combine their expertise in innovative approaches to questions that could not be answered by individual laboratories.
 Preliminary results are not required and applicants are expected to develop new lines of research through the research collaboration.

-Two types of Research Grant are available: Young Investigators' Grants and Program Grants.
+Two types of Grant are available: Research Grants – Early Career and Research Grants – Program.

-Both provide 3 years support for 2 – 4 member teams.
+Both provide three years support for 2 – 4 member teams.

 More information on eligibility and guidelines is available on the HFSP website.